TULiberalArts/University-Community-Collaborative/pages/research.md

 ## Discussion Groups

-The Collaborative facilitates discussion groups on timely issues such as youth violence, needs of youth workers, and youth in the media, among others.
+The Collaborative facilitates discussion groups on timely issues such as youth violence, youth in foster care, environmental justice, and youth in the media, among others.
 These groups are typically comprised of practitioners, researchers, youth and college students.
 The groups are designed to exchange ideas, broaden understanding and, ultimately, shape larger practices.

 ## Publications
 ---